MiguellBorgess/BECA-ProjetoNTT_AWS/README.md

 # 📊 ETL Project - Data Engineering Scholarship

 ## 📌 Description
-This repository contains the implementation of the **Final Project** for the **D&A Data Engineering Scholarship Program** by **NTT DATA Ltd.**.
+This repository contains the implementation of the **Final Project** for the **D&A Data Engineering Scholarship Program** by **NTT DATA**.
 The project aims to explore and analyze the 2022 election data provided by TSE, utilizing **Big Data, ETL/ELT, and data visualization tools**.

 ## 🏗️ Architecture and Technologies
 The solution was developed using the following technology stack: